 “You think these weak attacks could hurt me?”
 The Vice-captain laughed.
 “I will shatter that hubris alongside your bones.”

 A rune on Skyfrost’s clothes glowed.
 In the air, masses of ice materialized, molding itself through the invisible hand of a sculptor into a cube, double as wide as Ragna’s head.
 The cube dropped.
 Locked into combat, there was no time for Ragna to escape.
 Metallic needles shot above Ragna’s head from the wall and pierced the ice.

 An orb sped from Sven’s body.
 The six-pointed cross on Skyfrost’s shirt glowed.
-A layer of ice enveloped the orb.
-Its movement stopped.
-Cracks tore through the ice, and like a grenade, the frozen orb splintered.
+A layer of ice enveloped the projectile, and its movement stopped.
+Cracks tore through the frozen orb, and like a grenade, it splintered.

 The resistance on Ragna’s saber vanished.
 She jumped and dodged the ice splinters.

 Ragna scanned the room.
 All traces of Skyfrost had disappeared.